watch - American Butler

 Photos of lifts in Aspen, Colorado — the best ski resorts in the USA

-To use the lift, you'll need to purchase a ski pass.
+To access the lifts, you’ll need to purchase a ski pass.

 Photo of a skier on the descent in the mountains in the USA